Alice Andrews in the books becomes Alice Allen in The Movie

 This is very common in foreign adaptations, where names are changed to either reflect the local culture, or to give the show its own identity.
 It may also accompany a Race Lift

-, with a character's name reflecting his or her new ethnicity.
+, with a character's name reflecting his or her new ethnicity or gender (usually

 This trope only applies when the adaptation is in the same language as the original.
 When a character's name changes in a translation, that's Dub Name Change